 What Does Over-The-Counter - OTC Mean?

 A security traded in some context other than on a formal exchange such as the NYSE, TSX, AMEX, etc. The phrase "over-the-counter" can be used to refer to stocks that trade via a dealer network as opposed to on a centralized exchange.
-It also refers to debt securities and other
+It also refers to debt securities and other financial instruments such as derivatives, which are traded through a dealer network.

 In general, the reason for which a stock is traded over-the-counter is usually because the company is small, making it unable to meet exchange listing requirements.
-Also known as "unlisted stock", these securities are traded by broker-dealers who negotiate directly with one another over
+Also known as "unlisted stock", these securities are traded by broker-dealers who negotiate directly with one another over computer networks and by phone.

 Although Nasdaq operates as a dealer network, Nasdaq stocks are generally not classified as OTC because the Nasdaq is considered a stock exchange.
 As such, OTC stocks are generally unlisted stocks which trade on the Over the Counter Bulletin Board (OTCBB) or on the pink sheets.
-Be very wary of some OTC stocks, however; the OTCBB stocks are either penny stocks or are offered by companies with bad
+Be very wary of some OTC stocks, however; the OTCBB stocks are either penny stocks or are offered by companies with bad credit records.

 Instruments such as bonds do not trade on a formal exchange and are, therefore, also considered OTC securities.
 Most debt instruments are traded by investment banks making markets for specific issues.
 If an investor wants to buy or sell a bond, he or she must call the bank that makes the market in that bond and asks for quotes.